labex-labs/open-source-labs/python/python-mastery/lab-ex5-4-learn-more-about-closures/en/intro.md

 # Introduction

-**Objectives:**

-- Learn more about closures in Python
-- Understand closures as a data structure
-- Explore closures as a code generator
-- Discover how to implement type-checking with closures

-In this lab, we will explore some of the more unusual and powerful aspects of closures in Python.
-Closures are a powerful concept in programming that allow functions to remember and access variables from their enclosing scope, even after the outer function has finished execution.
+In this lab, you will learn more about closures in Python.
+Closures are a powerful programming concept that enables functions to remember and access variables from their enclosing scope, even after the outer function has completed execution.

+You will also understand closures as a data structure, explore them as a code generator, and discover how to implement type - checking with closures.
+This lab will help you uncover some of the more unusual and powerful aspects of Python closures.